 It is usually possible with the advance agreement of the registrar (via your wedding planner in Denmark) for you to have Skype on during the wedding.
-So that guests who are unable to attend in person can at least see you on your wedding day and attend via a Skype call - so they can be present in some form as long as this does not negatively impact the Registrar and the service in time, duration, or ability for the Registrar to deliver the service they need to they are more than happy.
+So that guests who are unable to attend in person can at least see you on your wedding day and participate via a Skype call - so they can be present in some form as long as this does not negatively impact the registrar and the service in time, duration, or the ability for the registrar to deliver the assistance they need to they are more than happy.

 Yes, getting married in Denmark with a tourist visa is possible, as long as you have legal entry into Denmark you can get married in Denmark.
 We see many types of Tourist Visas, Work Visas, Student Visas, residency permits for EU countries that give you entry into Denmark.